 Keeping It Real with Office and Field Gear

 Not everything needs to be top-shelf.
 Are you or your office staff working on cloud-based systems?
 They’ll be just fine with Chromeboxes instead of high-end PCs.
-Chromebox’s are relatively inexpensive, fast, and not prone to viruses like Windows-based machines.
+Chromeboxes are relatively inexpensive, fast, and not prone to viruses like Windows-based machines.
 And office furniture?
-Comfortable and functional will do the trick – no need for the fancy stuff when gently used will serve just as well.
+Comfortable and functional furniture will suffice, eliminating the need for fancy items when used gently.

 Where Not to Skimp: Safety and Reliability